Theodosius I: Theodosius's role

-Anthonis Van Dyke's 1619 painting of St. Ambrose blocking the cathedral door, refusing Theodosius's admittance, a "pious fiction" invented by Theodoret (National Gallery).
+Anthonis Van Dyke's 1619 painting of St. Ambrose blocking the cathedral door, refusing Theodosius's admittance (National Gallery).

 Theodosius was not in Thessalonica when the massacre occurred.
 The court was in Milan.
 Several scholars, such as historian G. W. Bowersock and authors Stephen Williams and Gerard Friell, think that Theodosius ordered the massacre in an excess of "volcanic anger".
 McLynn also puts all the blame on the Emperor as does the less dependable fifth century historian, Theodoret.
 Other scholars, such as historians Mark Hebblewhite and N. Q. King, do not agree.
 Peter Brown points to the empire's established process of decision making, which required the emperor "to listen to his ministers" before acting.
-There is some indication in the sources Theodosius did listen to his counselors but received bad or misleading advice.
+There is some indication in the sources that Theodosius did listen to his counselors but received bad or misleading advice.

 J. F. Matthews argues that the Emperor first tried to punish the city by selective executions.
 Peter Brown concurs: "As it was, what was probably planned as a selective killing ... got out of hand".
-Doleźal says Sozomen is very specific in saying that in response to the riot, the soldiers made random arrests in the hippodrome to perform a few public executions as a demonstration of imperial disfavor, but the citizenry objected.
+Doleźal says Sozomen is very specific in writing that in response to the riot, the soldiers made random arrests in the hippodrome to perform a few public executions as a demonstration of imperial disfavor, but the citizenry objected.
 "The soldiers, realizing that they were surrounded by angry citizens, perhaps panicked ... and ... forcibly cleared the hippodrome at the cost of several thousands of lives of local inhabitants".
-McLynn says Theodosius was “unable to impose discipline upon the faraway troops" and covered that failure by taking responsibility for the massacre on himself, declaring he had given the order then countermanded it too late to stop it.
+McLynn says Theodosius was “unable to impose discipline upon the faraway troops" and covered that failure by taking responsibility for the massacre, declaring that he had given the order, and then countermanded it too late to stop it.

-Ambrose, the bishop of Milan and one of Theodosius's many counselors, was away from court.
-After being informed of events concerning Thessalonica, he wrote Theodosius a letter offering what McLynn calls a different way for the emperor to "save face" and restore his public image.
-Ambrose urged a semi-public demonstration of penitence, telling the emperor he will not give Theodosius communion until this is done.
+Ambrose, the bishop of Milan and one of Theodosius's many counselors, was away from court at the time.
+After being informed of events concerning Thessalonica, he wrote Theodosius a letter offering what McLynn calls "a different way for the emperor to save face" and restore his public image.
+Ambrose urged a semi-public demonstration of penitence, telling the emperor he would not give Theodosius communion until it was done.
 Wolf Liebeschuetz notes that "Theodosius duly complied and came to church without his imperial robes, until Christmas, when Ambrose openly admitted him to communion".

 Washburn says the image of the mitered prelate braced in the door of the cathedral in Milan blocking Theodosius from entering is a product of the imagination of Theodoret who wrote of the events of 390 "using his own ideology to fill the gaps in the historical record".
 Peter Brown also says there was no dramatic encounter at the church door.
 McLynn states that "the encounter at the church door has long been known as a pious fiction".
 Wolf Liebeschuetz says Ambrose advocated a course of action which avoided the kind of public humiliation Theodoret describes, and that is the course Theodosius chose.